 You should choose the sales strategy that best suits your enterprise prospects and your sales team.
 Here are some pros and cons to consider about the SPIN method:

 Want to know more?
-Read about how SPIN Selling can be used in more detail here.
+Read more about how SPIN Selling can be used .

 2. Challenger selling

-The Challenger sales model is a sales process that focuses on taking control of a sales experience based on a prospect’s individual problems.
+The Challenger sales model is a sales process that focuses on taking control of the sales experience by addressing a prospect’s individual problems.

 Once that alternative way forward has been created, sales reps can introduce their company’s enterprise software as a uniquely positioned solution to solve the prospect’s problem.